BTCPrivateClassic/BTCPrivateClassic/README.md

 Why BTCPrivate Classic?
 ---------------------------
 - BTCP is inactive for more than 3 years and its unclear if it ever will be set live again.
 The intention is not to replace BTCP but to serve as a working alternative in the case the BTCP development will be stopped or delayed again for another ? period
-- Poor communication about the development status (for the community its a blackbox whats really happening).
+- Poor communication about the development status (for the community its a blackbox whats really happening, the current dev is doing his best to reanimate the project but currently there is no proof that this will be succesfull).
 - No roadmap and lack of vision
 - Poor projectmanagement (no timelines, commitment etc..)